In this article, we will write about the life cycle of a drug from discovery to its release with a focus on its development and validation.

 Test methods, method validation and verification

-For this, pharmaceutical companies employ different test methods.
+During development (as well as for subsequent release and stability analysis), different test methods are employed by pharmaceutical companies.
 Many companies outsource this step to specialised Contract Research Organizations (CRO) or Contract Manufacturing Organizations (CMO) and their associated laboratories.
 These organizations work under the suggested Good Manufacturing Practices (GMP) environment and are specialized in assisting the pharmaceutical company in drug development and analysing the potential prototypes after establishment of the appropriate analytical procedures.

 - Identification of the drug substance,